spirosrap/flyingcar/README.md

 # Udacity Flying Car Nanodegree
 ## Flying Cars and Autonomous Flight
-### My journey through this Nanodegree.
-### It will be challenging.
+### My journey through this Nanodegree.It will be challenging.
 Let's hope I'll successfully finish it!

 ***